-Regulatory requirements issued by the Basel Committee on Banking Supervision for the solvency calculation, which are superseded by Basel II, for ING, from 2008 onwards.
+Regulatory requirements issued by the Basel Committee on Banking Supervision for the solvency calculation, which were superseded by Basel II, and apply to ING from 2008 onwards.

-Regulatory requirements issued by the Basel Committee on Banking Supervision for the solvency calculation, which, for ING, apply from 2008 onwards.
+Regulatory requirements issued by the Basel Committee on Banking Supervision for the solvency calculation, which apply to ING from 2008.
 Basel II is an international standard for calculating the required capital based on internal models that take into account the financial and operational risks.

 The exposure to value loss due to fluctuations in volumes, margins and costs.
 These fluctuations can occur because of internal, industry, or wider market factors.
 It is the risk inherent to strategy decisions and internal efficiency.